 Phillipa of Hainault was living in a loving home in comfort with her brothers and sisters.
 Across the sea in England, Queen Isabella was conspiring with her lover, Roger Mortimer to depose her husband, King Edward II from the throne and replace him with their son Prince Edward.
 She had managed to escape from England to France and Prince Edward had joined her there.
 Isabella was traveling on the continent, trying to raise funds and troops for her cause and she visited Valenciennes, in Northern France with Prince Edward.
 Phillipa was there too.
 These two young people met and became friends.
 This was an extraordinary beginning to a royal marriage.

-Philippa was born on June 24, 1314 in Valenciennes.
+Philippa was most likely born on June 24, 1314 in Valenciennes.
 Her father was William I “The Good”, Count of Hainault and her mother was Joan of Valois, the granddaughter of King Philip III of France.
 The County of Hainault is now a part of Belgium and was considered part of the Low Countries.
 Joan of Valois introduced French literary culture to Hainault.
 Philippa found learning very appealing and was an enthusiastic reader.

 Isabella and Prince Edward came to Valenciennes in 1326.
 Edward was 13 and Philippa was 12.
 They spent a week together.
 There may have been preliminary talks at this time that if Isabella was successful in her mission, Prince Edward would marry one of the daughters of Hainault.
 When Isabella and Edward left, the chroniclers say when she said her goodbyes, Philippa cried and regretted that her cousin was leaving her.